Can dogs eat prunes?

 But, be warned: if you know the effect prunes have on the human digestive system (they help with digestion and constipation in case you’re wondering), I implore you to read on and get the facts because, while prunes might not be toxic for dogs, they actually could have a rather negative impact on your pup.

-Health benefits of prunes
+Health benefits of prunes for dogs

 Why prunes can be bad for dogs?